layoutBox/PinLayout/README.md

 	* As in CSS and flexbox, right and bottom coordinates are offset from container view's right and bottom edges.

 * Shorter possible commands to layout views, but keeping english phrasing almost valid.

+:pushpin: PinLayout doesn't support Auto layout nor Storyboard.
+I'll just quote Pinterrest/Facebook [Texture's documentation here](http://texturegroup.org/docs/faq.html#asyncdisplaykit-does-not-support-uikit-auto-layout-or-interfacebuilder):

+> "UIKit Auto Layout and InterfaceBuilder are not supported by Texture.
+It is worth noting that both of these technologies are not permitted in established and disciplined iOS development teams, such as at Facebook, Instagram, and Pinterest"

 <br>